Book Book Your Stay

 Duck Creek Village Meadows

 The meadows and forest edges right around the village glow with golden aspen light in the afternoon.
-You do not need to drive anywhere — a walk from the inn puts you in it.
-The contrast of golden aspens against dark volcanic rock and green conifers is distinctly Duck Creek.
+A walk from the inn puts you right in the middle of it.

 Navajo Lake Road